jlm217/student-evaluation-dashboard/prd.md

 ### F5.
 Correlation Analysis

-**F5.1** The system SHALL identify significant deviations (>1.0 point difference) between section scores and peer group averages.
+**F5.1** The system SHALL identify significant deviations between section scores and peer group averages.

 **F5.2** The AI prompt MUST be enhanced to correlate these quantitative deviations with qualitative themes.